Gilles-Éric Séralini: CRIIGEN

 Séralini founded the Committee of Research and Independent Information on Genetic Engineering (CRIIGEN) with Corine Lepage, a former politician, and Pierre-Henri Gouyon, a professor from the Muséum national d'histoire naturelle, in 1999.
 CRIIGEN is publicly opposed to genetically modified food (GM food).
 Séralini founded CRIIGEN because he judged that studies on GM food safety were inadequate, and questioned their acceptance.

 In 2007, Séralini and two other authors from the University of Caen and the University of Rouen published a Greenpeace-funded paper using data obtained from rat feeding studies conducted by Monsanto in 2004.
-They concluded that the genetically modified maize used, MON 863, resulted in significant variations to the control rats’ weight, triglyceride levels and urine composition.
+They concluded that the genetically modified maize used, MON 863, resulted in significant variations compared to the control rats’ weight, triglyceride levels and urine composition.
 They also concluded it effected the liver, kidney, adrenal glands, heart, and haematopoietic system and recommended that safety experiments continue beyond 90 days.
 Greenpeace cited the study in a press release calling for MON 863's recall and a review of testing methods.

 The paper prompted the European Food Safety Authority (EFSA) to reexamine the MON 863 safety data.
 It asked EU countries for any new data about the strain, new opinions on the original Monsanto study and a technical meeting with the authors of the 2007 CRIIGEN paper.
 The EFSA concluded that all blood chemistry and organ weight values fell within the normal range for the control animals in question and that the Séralini paper used incorrect statistical methods.
 In 2010 Markos Kyprianou (European Commissioner for Health and Consumer Policy) confirmed the doubts in a report to the European Parliament.
 The French Commission du Génie Biomoléculaire (AFBV) also reached critical conclusions.
 "Food Standards Australia New Zealand attributed the differences between rats fed MON 863 corn and control rats to normal biological variation (for the species in question)."

 In 2009, the Séralini lab published another study, which re-analyzed toxicity data for glyphosate resistant, MON 810 and MON 863 strains, concluded that they showed liver, kidney and heart damages in the rats.
 EFSA found no base for the claims and saw many of the statistical criticisms of the 2007 paper applying to the 2009 paper also.
 The French High Council of Biotechnologies Scientific Committee (HCB) concluded that Séralini 2009 "..presents no admissible scientific element likely to ascribe any haematological, hepatic or renal toxicity to the three re-analysed GMOs."
 Food Standards Australia New Zealand had a similar result.
 The HCB also questioned the authors' independence.

 A 2011 review by Séralini, using data from 19 published animal feeding studies and several animal feeding studies submitted for regulatory approval, continued to conclude that GM food had liver and kidney effects, and advocated for longer and more elaborate toxicology tests for regulatory approval.